marcoantonioni/daffy/daffydoc/docs/index.md

         Fit for purpose
       </div>
       <div class='column'>
-        Using Daffy IBMers, business partners and customers are onboarded to IBM Cloud Pak's in less than a few hours, removing challenges that previously existing setting up OpenShift.
+        Using Daffy IBMers, business partners and customers are onboarded to IBM Cloud Paks in less than a few hours, removing challenges that previously existed when setting up OpenShift.
       </div>
     </div>
   </div>